PelagicCreatures/flyingfish/README.md

 [Demo Page](https://blog.PelagicCreatures.com/demos/flyingfish)

-Sargasso class that implements lazy loaded images using background-image css properties which always fits image within its container's dimensions or the src attribute on an IMG tag.
-Image is loaded in a web worker and the DOM is updated in an Animation Frame for optimal performance.
+Sargasso class that implements lazy loaded images using background-image css properties or the src attribute on an IMG tag.
+Image is loaded using a web worker and the DOM is updated in an Animation Frame for optimal performance.

 ```
 @author Michael Rhodes